samsonmaconi/EasyAttendance/README.md

 3. Build and Run the project on Android Studio to your Android phone
 4. Now, the app is installed on your phone

-## First Time Use Notes
+## First Time Usage Notes
-Our app has one-time user setup where the user will be prompted to select their role (Teacher or Student), and then their User ID.
-This information is then stored as a `SharedPrefererence`
+Our app features a one-time user setup where the user will be prompted to select their role (Teacher or Student), and then their User ID.
+This information is then stored as a `SharedPreference` to be retrieved at future app launches.
 ```java
 SharedPreferences sp = getSharedPreferences("CONTAINER",Context.MODE_PRIVATE);
                         SharedPreferences.Editor editor = sp.edit();
                         editor.putString("userID", id);
                         editor.putString("userRole", role);
 ```
-If the user has sucessfully gone through the initial setup once, he/she will be routed to the Home Activity for the user's selected role (`CheckAttendanceActivity` class for Students and `CourseListActivity` class for teachers).
+After the user has sucessfully gone through the initial setup, he/she will be routed to the Home Activity for the user's selected role (`CheckAttendanceActivity` class for a *Student* user and `CourseListActivity` class for a *Teacher* user).

 To test this app, you will need a minimum of two Android devices (or emulators).
 The location service must be turned on and functional.

 ## Code Examples